 The American Poolplayers Association (APA) was founded by professional poolplayers and Billiard Hall of Famers Terry Bell and Larry Hubbart in 1979 as the National Pool League, which became the American Poolplayers Association in 1981.
 The two realized the popularity of the sport, but knew, that different from other sports, there was no existing recreational league system.

-Today, the APA, also known as the Canadian Poolplayers Association in Canada, the Japanese Poolplayers Association in Japan, and APA of Singapore in Singapore, and has grown to nearly 250,000 members and boasts more members than all other “national” leagues combined.
+Today, the APA, also known as the Canadian Poolplayers Association in Canada, the Japanese Poolplayers Association in Japan, and APA of Singapore in Singapore, and has grown to more than 250,000 members and boasts more members than all other “national” leagues combined.
 The League is administered locally by a network of Franchise Operators, called League Operators, and is conducted weekly in a variety of both 8-Ball and 9-Ball team formats.
 There are nearly 300 APA Leagues throughout the U.S., Canada and Japan.

 APA League teams have the opportunity to advance to the APA World Pool Championships each summer in Las Vegas.
 In 2010, Guinness World Records recognized this event as the World’s Largest Pool tournament.
 In addition, the APA also hosts a second tournament, the APA Poolplayer Championships, in Las Vegas each spring.
 APA pays out a combined $2 Million annually at these tournaments.